TosbackCgusBridge-Bot/CGUs-versions/Tvguide/Privacy Policy.md

 more popular celebrities Most Popular Movies

 1. Taken 2
-2. Argo
+2. Hotel Transylvania
-3. Sinister
+3. Looper
-4. Hotel Transylvania
+4. End Of Watch
-5. Here Comes The Boom
+5. Trouble With The Curve

 more popular movies Top Videos

 1. The Vampire Diaries
-2. Dexter
+2. Arrow
-3. Gossip Girl
+3. Supernatural
-4. Hart of Dixie
+4. Dexter
-5. Supernatural
+5. Gossip Girl

 more top videos